Bob Rigby: Professional

 Rigby was named to two NASL Second All-Star teams, in 1973 and 1974.

 National and Olympic teams

 The mid-1970s also saw Rigby play for both the U.S. Olympic and U.S. national teams.
 While Rigby travelled with the U.S. team to the 1972 Summer Olympics, he did not play.
 Mike Ivanow played the first two games and Shep Messing the third.
-On November 3, 1973, Rigby earned his first cap with the national team in a 1-0 loss to Haiti.
+On November 3, 1973, Rigby earned his first cap with the national team in a 1–0 loss to Haiti.
 He played a total of six games, his last coming in a loss to Mexico on August 24, 1975.

-Coach
+Coaching career

 During his stint with the San Jose Earthquakes in 1985, Rigby coached the Los Gatos High School boys varsity team.
 After his retirement, Rigby became the head coach of the Ridley High School in Folsom, Pennsylvania.
 He remains active as a coach, recently as part of the Star Soccer Academy.